 1. Consult with your divorce lawyer prior to posting.
 If you must post on social media during your divorce case, the safest way to ensure a social media post does not hurt your case is to speak to your lawyer prior to posting.

 2. Do not rant or attack your spouse.
 No matter how angry or upset you are, there is basically never a time that your divorce case will benefit from you expressing negative thoughts or feelings about your spouse on social media.
 In fact, it could negatively impact your case.
 If you need to let your feelings out, speak with a counsellor in private.

 3. Stay positive.
 If you want to share something on social media.
 Keep it limited and positive, such as a nice photo of you and your child.

 4. Make all of your accounts and posts private.
 Limit your exposure by making your social media accounts private and available only for your friends.
 It is also a good idea to go through your friends list and delete individuals with whom you don’t have a relationship with.
 However, even if your accounts are private, you could be ordered by the court to produce your private social media posts, so it is still important to take all precautions on your private account.

 5. Do not write about your divorce, you could waive your solicitor client privilege.
 You have the right of confidentiality and solicitor client privilege.
 Do not risk waiving this privilege by writing about your divorce online.

 Do not take legal advice from non-lawyers online.
-People on facebook groups who share advice based on their personal experiences are not qualified to give you legal advice.
+People on Facebook groups or elsewhere who share advice based on their personal experiences are not qualified to give you legal advice.
 They do not know your specific circumstances and you do not know the circumstances of their case.
 Taking advice from a layperson could lead you down the wrong path and have lasting implications on your case.